mesqueeb/is-what/README.md

 isType('', String) // returns true
 ```

-If you just want to make sure your object _inherits_ from a particular class or
-`toStringTag` value, you can use `isInstanceOf()` like this:
+If you want to make sure your object inherits from a particular class or matches a `toStringTag` value, use `isInstanceOf()`:

 ```js
 import { isInstanceOf } from 'is-what'